clara-jr/redismb/README.md

 ## Conclusion

 That's it!
-You've learned how to set up a Redis message broker system using the `redis-message-broker` library.
+You've learned how to set up a Redis message broker system using the `redismb` library.
 Feel free to explore more features and customize it according to your project's needs.
 Happy messaging! 📨